 “Guterres is the man to beat,” a Security Council diplomat told AFP.
 “He has done very well.”

-Turk, 64, was Slovenia’s president from 2007 to 2012 and also served as the country’s first UN ambassador in 1992 before his appointment as UN assistant secretary-general for political affairs.
+Slovenia’s president from 2007 to 2012, 64-year-old Turk also served as the country’s first UN ambassador and as UN assistant secretary-general for political affairs from 2000 to 2005.

-Turk tweeted after the vote that he was “grateful for attention, understanding and encouragement of the UN member states and civil society”, adding that he now had a “great platform for the next rounds.”
+Turk tweeted that he was “grateful for attention, understanding and encouragement of the UN member states and civil society”, adding that he now had a “great platform for the next rounds.”

 Council members are facing calls to pick the first female secretary-general after eight men in the job, and to give preference to a candidate from eastern Europe, the only region that has yet to be represented in the top post.